Breakeven Analysis

 Consider the following graph of a firm under perfect competition:

 Recall that the best a firm can do is to break even.
-Note that in the graph above, the level of output where SMC = MR is where P = ATC.
-This implies that economic profit is zero, and the firm is at a breakeven point.
+Note that in the graph above, the level of output where SMC = MR is where P = ATC, and at this point, the economic profit is zero, and the firm is at a breakeven point.

-The equivalent graph of a monopolist firm is shown below:
+The break-even point graph of a monopolist firm / a firm in an imperfectly competitive environment is shown below.

 Shutdown Analysis